nsnarender5511/cpp/RELEASING.md

 # Release Process

-This document describes the process for creating a new release of cursor++.
+This document describes the process for creating a new release of vibe.

 ## Prerequisites